gabeochoa/KPD/README.md

 ===

-Apologies for any bad syntax or practicies, I am usually a C++/Java programmer, and am still learning.
+Apologies for any bad syntax or practicies.